What disability-related health supports are

 Funding for training for people who support you

-For some disability-related health supports, a support worker, family member or friend may be able to provide your supports.
+A support worker, family member or friend may be able to provide some disability-related health support

 The person may be a support worker, family member or friend.